Call/text: (800) 372-0148

 In the case of the kennel facilities, make sure that you have checked it thoroughly and it is safe from all kinds of harmful elements.
 If you have any queries, it is better that you ask them before going on board.

-Dogs and other animals are usually not allowed on trains but as per the Pets on Trains Act, Amtrak allows the passengers to bring their animals with them.
+Dogs and other animals are usually not allowed on trains but the Pets on Trains Act, Amtrak allows the passengers to bring their animals with them.
 Other than this, other railroad services may also allow ESAs and pets to accompany their owners.

 When traveling by train, make sure that you have kept your dog comfortable and have a good stock of food and water for him.
 Moreover, keeping your dog safe and looking after its exercise at station stops is your responsibility.